al3xandr3/al3xandr3.github.io/_posts/2013-04-10-twitter-quotes.md

 </blockquote>

 <blockquote data-day="2014-01-02">
-Microsoft Excel is an agile tool, one of the best for oriented for ad-hoc tasks(?) data exploration.
+Microsoft Excel is an agile tool, one of the best for oriented for ad-hoc data tasks, data exploration.
 </blockquote>

 ## 2013